the-silveira/the-silveira/README.md

 Here are some of the projects I've worked on:

-1. The ISEP Formula Student Team Website - The Website for the ISEP Formula Student Team.
+1. The ISEP Formula Student Team Website - The Website for the ISEP Formula Student Team powered by Angular Framework
-2. Doodo - A calendar based task manegement app powered by flutter.
+2. Doodo - A calendar based task manegement app powered by Flutter.
-3. Dynado - A construction project manegement app powered by flutter.
+3. Dynado - A construction project manegement app powered byflutter.

 ## Skills